Run by School of Sport, Health and Exercise Sciences

 Overall aims and purpose

-In lectures and practical sessions students will cover: how the human body adapts to extreme environments (hot, cold, altitude); the limitations to exercise in hot, cold and hypoxic environments; the relationship between extreme environments the immune system, illness and injury; strategies and methods to optimise health and performance in extreme environments; how to prepare a written report.
+Delivered by members of the Extremes Research Group (http://extremes.bangor.ac.uk ), you will develop in lectures and practical sessions, understanding of how extreme environments effect resting and exercising physiological responses, exercise performance, illness and injury.
+The course will focus particularly on how the human body adapts to extreme environments (hot, cold, altitude); the limitations to exercise in hot, cold and hypoxic environments; the relationship between extreme environments the immune system, illness and injury; strategies and methods to optimise health and performance in extreme environments; together with upskilling you on how to prepare a concise written report.

 Adequate response to the task brief.
 Knowledge of key areas and principles in chosen topic area as presented during lectures only.
 Rationale for report content is ok.
 A basic understanding of the report content is shown.
 Statements are largely descriptive and occasionally referenced but rely upon secondary sources (reviews and books).
 No real development of arguments.
 Some errors in physiological understanding.
 The assessor can interpret content but communication, structure and formatting is weak (e.g. lacks structure and some non-scientific language and few grammatical errors).